aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/importtableoptions/_index.md

 ```

-Gets or sets total column count to import from data source. -1 means all rows of given data source.
+total column count to import from data source. -1 means all rows of given data source.

 **Returns:**
 int